-I don’t believe this author would know southern hospitality if it was spoon-fed to her in a high chair, and I know for a fact that she never sat in the same church pew I did.
-Church pews where all races raised their hands together in worship of a God much more perfect, much more loving, graceful and merciful than her beloved Atticus.
+This author wouldn’t know southern hospitality if it was spoon-fed her in a high chair.
+I know for a fact that she never sat in the same church pew I did.
+My church pews seated all races.
+All colors raised their hands together in worship of a God much more perfect and merciful than Atticus.

 Books that Brought Change

-Don’t get me wrong, I truly believe that books like “To Kill a Mockingbird,” “The Adventures of Huckleberry Finn,” “A Time to Kill,” “The Help” and the movie “Mississippi Burning” were all instrumental in bringing the injustice of prejudice to light.
+I believe that books like “To Kill a Mockingbird,” “The Adventures of Huckleberry Finn,” “A Time to Kill,” “The Help” and the movie “Mississippi Burning” were instrumental in bringing the injustice of prejudice to light.
 Those books brought about change.
-This letter suggests that southern beliefs of the past are still practiced in the present.
+This letter suggests that southern beliefs of the past are still practiced today.
 This letter is only instrumental in keeping the same old prejudices in place.
 The south will always be in a perpetual hamster wheel of racism with people continuing to spew misconceptions about southerners.